A degree provides lifetime value.

 What is tuition used for?

-Tuition revenue comprises 23 per cent of the university’s operating budget *** (figure 3) and helps to fund priorities including recruiting and retaining high-quality faculty, enhancing student services to ensure quality educational experiences, and providing scholarships and bursaries to increase accessibility and affordability for students.
+Tuition revenue comprises 24 per cent of the university’s operating budget (figure 3).*** Tuition and fees, in combination with the provincial operating grant and other revenue, funds academic priorities including recruiting and retaining high-quality faculty, enhancing student services to ensure quality educational experiences, and providing scholarships and bursaries to increase accessibility and affordability for students.
 Colleges invest tuition revenue for specified purposes that directly benefit students and enhance the student experience.

 In addition to tuition, students also pay a variety of student fees (USSU, athletic, recreation, transit, etc.) that are used to fund specific student benefits offered as part of a university education.